ginacassin/Github-Analytica/README.md

 These can be found on the `resources` folder.

 Some of these datasets had to be cleaned in order to be used, mostly because in BigQuery some values were stored as records (so when it downloaded, it downloaded as a column with a .json file).
 The cleaning scripts used can be found in the `src` folder.
+This was mostly useful for the scripts that used the table `languages`.